 Bulletstorm’s level design is science the way Splenda is art.
-This game does not fuck around.
+This game does not heck around.
 It reaches right in and touches your brain.
 Tell you what: you prototype kick and whip actions like this, and the levels will basically design themselves.
 As long as they’re not, say, impossible for the person who made the level to get from the necessary point A to point B, some kid somewhere is going to have a whole load of fun with any given segment.

 Someone we know said: “The Dinosaur Part is The Worst Part”.
 The Dinosaur Part is not actually the worst part, though the reason is maybe contrived: if you’re going to be picking “worst parts” out of Bulletstorm, you’re Not Doing It Right.
 This is a game you either play for five seconds before rolling your eyes so hard you sneeze fiercely enough to suffer amnesia or a game you lol at so thoroughly the neighbors tell the cops they suspect you’re torturing an innocent hyena over there — and hyenas aren’t legal pets in the state of North Carolina, so they should bring tazers.

 It’s weird that some people who like Super Meat Boy don’t like Bulletstorm.
 Give it up, jerks.